kamcode1/alx-airbnb-database/README.md

 🔄 API & CI/CD Automation
 RESTful and GraphQL APIs provide structured communication between frontend and backend.
 Automated CI/CD pipelines (via GitHub Actions and Docker) ensure reliable deployments and code quality.

+5. API Security Overview
+mandatory
+Objective: Understand the importance of securing the backend APIs.

+Instructions:

+In your README.md file, create a section called “API Security”.

+Explain the key security measures that will be implemented (e.g., authentication, authorization, rate limiting).

+Provide a brief explanation of why security is crucial for each key area of the project (e.g., protecting user data, securing payments, etc.).

+Commit and push the changes to your GitHub repository.

 🔗 Repository